 Development control plans provide more detailed guidance for local development permitted under the LEP.

-- NSW Department of Planning and Environment's Employment zones reform
+The NSW Department of Planning and Environment is implementing Employment zones reforms.

 Eurobodalla Local Environmental Plan 2012

 This LEP applies to most land in the Eurobodalla Shire, and identifies where different types of development may be permitted: